Harry Potter and the Philosopher's Stone (film)

-Harry Potter and the Philosopher's Stone (released in the United States, India and the Philippines as Harry Potter and the Sorcerer's Stone) is a 2001 fantasy film directed by Chris Columbus and produced by David Heyman, from a screenplay by Steve Kloves, based on the 1997 novel of the same name by J. K. Rowling.
-It is the first instalment in the Harry Potter film series.
-The film stars Daniel Radcliffe as Harry Potter, with Rupert Grint as Ron Weasley, and Emma Watson as Hermione Granger.
+Harry Potter and the Philosopher's Stone (also known as Harry Potter and the Sorcerer's Stone in the United States, India, and the Philippines) is a 2001 fantasy film directed by Chris Columbus and written by Steve Kloves, based on the 1997 novel by J. K. Rowling.
+It is the first instalment in the Harry Potter film series, and stars Daniel Radcliffe as Harry Potter, with Rupert Grint as Ron Weasley, and Emma Watson as Hermione Granger.
 Its story follows Harry's first year at Hogwarts School of Witchcraft and Wizardry as he discovers that he is a famous wizard and begins his formal wizarding education.

 Warner Bros.
 Pictures bought the film rights to the book in 1999 for a reported £1 million ($1.65 million).
-Production began in the United Kingdom in 2000, with Chris Columbus being chosen to create the film from a short list of directors that included Steven Spielberg and Rob Reiner.
+Production began in the United Kingdom in 2000, with Columbus being chosen to helm the film from a short list of directors that included Steven Spielberg and Rob Reiner.
 Rowling insisted that the entire cast be British and Irish, with the three leads chosen in August 2000 following open casting calls.
-The film was shot at Leavesden Film Studios and historic buildings around the United Kingdom, from September 2000 to March 2001.
+Filming took place at Leavesden Film Studios and historic buildings around the United Kingdom from September 2000 to March 2001.

-The film was released to cinemas in the United Kingdom and Ireland on 10 and 11 November 2001 for two days of previews.
-It opened on 16 November in the United States, Canada, and Taiwan as well as officially in the United Kingdom and Ireland.
-It became a critical and commercial success, grossing $974 million at the box office worldwide during its initial run, and over $1 billion with subsequent re-releases.
+Harry Potter and the Philosopher's Stone was previewed for two days in cinemas in the United Kingdom from 10 November 2001, and opened on 16 November in both the United Kingdom and the United States.
+It became a critical and commercial success, grossing $974 million at the box office during its initial run and over $1 billion with subsequent re-releases, against a $125 million budget.
 It became the highest-grossing film of 2001 and the second-highest-grossing film at the time.
-The film was nominated for many awards, including Academy Awards for Best Original Score, Best Art Direction and Best Costume Design.
+The film was nominated for several awards, including Academy Awards for Best Original Score, Best Art Direction and Best Costume Design.
 It was followed by seven sequels, beginning with Harry Potter and the Chamber of Secrets in 2002 and ending with Harry Potter and the Deathly Hallows – Part 2 in 2011.

+Synopsis

+Orphaned 11-year-old Harry Potter grows up believing he is an ordinary boy until he learns from Rubeus Hagrid that he is a wizard who has been accepted to study at Hogwarts School.
+Befriending Ron Weasley and Hermione Granger, Harry learns that the philosopher's stone is being hidden within the school and that somebody is trying to steal it.
+To prove his bravery, Harry must work with his friends to prevent the theft of the stone which could result in the emergence of the dark wizard who murdered his parents.